Case Study: Post-Migration Recovery & Stabilization

 Recovery Strategy

-The remediation plan prioritized stabilization before optimization, with clear sequencing:
+The remediation plan prioritized stabilization before optimization, with phased recovery focused on crawl integrity, indexation accuracy, and governance.

 1. Indexation & Crawl Signal Repair